MatijaBas/rugby-shop/README.md

 the [Code Institute Full Stack Web Development Diploma](https://codeinstitute.net/).
 The project has been developed using [Django](https://www.djangoproject.com/), with the goal of fulfilling the requirements of the final, Full-Stack Milestone Project of the Code Institute Full-Stack Software Developer Course.
 This page is made after a lot of thinking and negotiation with the man name Seamus who owns the shops.
 The purpose of the Rugby shop online page is to help bussines owner Seamus to sell some of his products on line during lockdown in Ireland coused by global pandemic call COVID-19.
-Because all his 50 shops are closed now, this is the only way for Seamus to sell some products and try to save a company and try bussines to continue.
+Because all his 50 shops are closed now, this is the only way for Seamus to sell some products and try to save a company and keep bussines going.

 All images displayed in project are stored in an [AWS S3](https://aws.amazon.com/s3/) bucket, as are static files like CSS, icons and user-uploaded pictures.